elounihamzawork/java-fundamentals/Streams and Lambdas in Java 8/STREAMS.md

 ``forEach, toArray, collect, reduce, min, max, count, anyMatch, noneMatch, findFirst, findAny...``

 # Lambdas

+Term comes from λ-Calculus | Everything is a function | anonymous function (A function without a corresponding identifier (name))

 Lambda expressions are lexically scoped.
 This means that they **do not inherit any names from a supertype or introduce a new level of scoping**.
 Declarations in a lambda expression are interpreted just as they are in the enclosing environment.